- You want to spend how much on a keyboard?!?

 There are a few minor drawbacks.
 One of the major complaints about this keyboard is that there is no backlighting.
 But this is not an issue for me.
 I rarely look at the keyboard.
 Besides, the absence of a backlight means improved battery life.
 According to the documentation, the two AAA batteries can last up to two years.

-The biggest downside is that some previously one-handed keyboard shortcuts are impossible—or at least more challenging.
-I often use “Ctrl + n,” which was a comfortable pinky + index finger shortcut on my old keyboard.
+The biggest downside is that some previously one-handed keyboard shortcuts are impossible.
+Well, they’re definitely more challenging.
+I often use “Ctrl + n,” a comfortable pinky + index finger shortcut on my old keyboard.
 That doesn’t work on the split keyboard.
 I switched to doing it as a two-handed shortcut, but I realized it’s possible as a pinky + thumb shortcut.
 A little awkward—but doable.
-A minor drawback that I can live with, or at least find a workaround for.
+It’s a minor drawback that I can live with, or at least find a workaround for.

-One other minor drawback is that the keyboard is quite big—due to the palm rest.
+Another minor drawback is that the keyboard is quite big—due to the palm rest.
 The palm rest is quite comfortable, but it’s not detachable.
-The keyboard would be pretty uncomfortable without it, due to its curved design.
+The keyboard would be pretty uncomfortable without it due to its curved design.
 I sometimes like to put the keyboard on my lap when typing.
 It’s a bit big in that position, but it’s manageable.
 Actually, with the split design, it’s very comfortable typing in this position.

-Logitech K860 Wireless Ergo (150,000 won / $130)—Overall rating: 8.5 It’s not as nice to type on as my wife’s mechanical keyboard, but I knew that when I purchased it.
-A slightly better typing experience and a smaller hand rest, and this would be a 10/10.
+The Logitech K860 Wireless Ergo (150,000 won/$130) gets an 8.5 rating.
+It’s not as nice to type on as my wife’s mechanical keyboard, but I knew that when I purchased it.
+A slightly better typing experience and a smaller handrest would make this 10/10.

 Who knew there were so many new styles of mice on the market?

-Part of the reason for choosing the Logitech keyboard was that I had options for the mouse.
+Part of the reason for choosing the Logitech keyboard was that I had mouse options.
 Logitech offers several mice that pair with the same receiver.
-It seems that Logitech is trying to bundle either the MX Vertical Advanced Ergonomic Mouse or the ERGO M575 Wireless Trackball with the Ergo keyboard.
+It seems Logitech is trying to bundle these two mice with the Ergo keyboard:

 The MX Vertical seemed intriguing, but I have a pretty shallow keyboard drawer.
-I was worried about knocking the mouse off every time I closed the drawer.
+I worried about knocking the mouse off whenever I closed the drawer.

 The Ergo Trackball also seemed interesting.
 But the thumb trackball seemed awkward and would likely involve a learning curve.
-I read complaints about thumb pad pain and anticipated selecting text being a nightmare.
-Having to hold down your index finger while moving your thumb—that just seemed awkward.
+I read complaints about thumb pad pain.
+Selecting text seemed like a nightmare.
+Holding down your index finger while moving your thumb just seemed awkward.

 But this mouse also has a horizontal scroll wheel!
 I often zoom in on documents or pages, which requires me to scroll horizontally.
 Navigating to the horizontal scroll bar is a massive pain.
 With those two features, I was sold!